-Some of my current projects are briefly described below:
+Some of my ongoing projects are briefly described below:

 Caring, Relationality and Well-being are key areas of interest in relation to students, teachers and teacher educators wellbeing.
 There are a number of strands to this research which are ongoing and have been presented/published in various fora-

-Creativity and Student Teachers' Developing Understandings of its Significance
+Creativity and Student Teachers' Understandings of its Significance

 Possibilities for Transformative Education and ITE